Showing top 0 results 0 results found

 The authors of research done for Harvard Business Review found out that some teams had a collaborative culture but were not skilled in the practice of collaboration itself.
 They were encouraged to cooperate, they wanted to cooperate, but they didn’t know how to work together in teams very well.

 The study showed that a bunch of skills were crucial, such as an "appreciation of others, being able to engage in purposeful conversations, creative and productive conflict resolution, and program management.”By training employees in those areas, a company’s human resources or corporate learning department can make a huge difference in an organization’s performance.

 Support a sense of community

 Bill Marriott, the chairman of Marriott corporation, runs his own blog.
 In this blog, he discusses a range of topics, from Marriott’s efforts in becoming greener, to his favorite holiday spots.
 His blog is very popular among employees and it supports the idea that the company is a community.
 I, too, think it works.

 That’s just one idea.
 The other one is a very popular lately – creating big office spaces, indoor atrium or even the campus.
 Just like a small town, with retail shops, restaurants and jogging tracks - something like Fred Goodwin, CEO of Royal Bank of Scotland did.

 It helps employees to remain on the campus throughout the day.
-It also improves communication among them, increases exchange of ideas and creates a sense of community.
+It also improves communication among them, increases the exchange of ideas, and creates a sense of community.

 The Right Team Leaders

 It turns out that the most productive and innovative teams are lead by people who are both task- and relationship-oriented.
 I guess there’s no surprise that the mix of these two skills is highly desired by employees.